 0900 – To start the ridge we must ascend approximately 800 meters to the summit of Am Bodach.

-1045 – Traverse the Aonach Eagach!
+1045 – Traverse the Aonach Eagach ridge!
 Almost immediately after leaving the summit of Am Bodach we are scrambling down quite a steep step.
-Some might say this is the hardest section of the entire ridge, so we often use a rope here.
-The first Munro of Meall Darg is reached swiftly afterwards but the meat of the scrambling is then to come as the ridge gradually narrows from here on in.
+Some might say this is the hardest section of the entire ridge.
+The first Munro of Meall Darg is reached swiftly afterwards but the majority of the scrambling is then to come as the ridge gradually narrows from here on in.
 Crossing the ‘pinnacles’ is a thrilling experience.
 In dry weather, you may not think twice but care is needed as the exposure is sensational.
 The final third of the Aonach Eagach to gain the Munro of Sgorr Nam Fiannaidh is walking terrain, the views back to where we have come from are impressive.

 1615 – Expect to be back at the vehicles where we can shuttle back to the start point to pick up the vehicle.